eabg/django-ftp-deploy/docs/getinvolved.rst

 Testing
 =======

-Application use `Nose <https://nose.readthedocs.org/en/latest/>`_ and  `Fabric <http://docs.fabfile.org/en/1.8/>`_ libraries to automate testing process.
+Application use `Nose <https://nose.readthedocs.org/en/latest/>`_ as test runner and  `Fabric <http://docs.fabfile.org/en/1.8/>`_ library to automate testing process.
-For tests coverage statistics use `Coverage <https://pypi.python.org/pypi/coverage>`_ library.

-In order to run tests go into *ftp_deploy/tests* directory and then run:
+In order to run tests go into *ftp_deploy/tests* directory and then:

 * *all* tests::